teodozjan/lacuna-cookbuk/README.md

 	- List incoming ships
 	- Delete Parliament messages automatically
 	- Rename agents to their home planet name
+	- Printing whan plans can be made from current stock

 ### TODO Functions